xrcouture/interoperability/README.md

 ## 🌐 Community and growth

-Creators and developers are the pillars for realizing the metaverse, that’s why we love spending a little time in growing the community and nurturing new talent-
+Creators and developers are the pillars for realizing the metaverse, that’s why we love spending time in growing the community and nurturing new talent-

 Workshop series conducted for creating digital wearables for the metaverse covering topics like garment creation using softwares like Clo3d/Marvelous designer and the entire process for creating game-ready assets for the metaverse